 Armed with new technology and societal views, ordinary people everywhere find more power.
-While, old fortresses of power are starting to fall.
 Rather than a few wealthy elites calling the shots, power is now more evenly spread.
 And it’s not just true of governments.
 Armies, the media, and churches are also experiencing a never-before-seen shift in power.

-In The End of Power: From Boardrooms to Battlefields and Churches to States, Why Being in Charge Isn’t What It Used To Be by Moises Naim, we explore these societal changes in depth.
-We also learn what the consequences of this drastic decay of power might mean for our future.
+In The End of Power: From Boardrooms to Battlefields and Churches to States, Why Being in Charge Isn’t What It Used To Be by Moises Naim, we learn what this drastic decay of power might mean for our future.

 Here are just 3 of the many useful and eye-opening lessons I got from this book:

-- People are changing their minds about many things, which means that we’re now questioning everything.
+- People are changing their minds about many things, which means we’re now questioning everything.